lower-speck/lower-speck.github.io/index.md

 Blank lines MAY be removed or added.

-## Justification (or TL;DR)
+## Justification

 The primary purpose of Lower Speck is to establish a list of requirements and reference them from the software code.

 This is achieved by giving each requirement a permanent ID.
 Therefore, it's important that no requirements be deleted from the list.
 Instead they are flagged obsolete.

-The rest of the specification mostly ensures that the list is well defined so that it can be easily verified by both humans and software.
+The rest of the specification mostly ensures that the list is well-defined so that it can be easily verified by both humans and software.

 <a href="but-why">Why Use A Requirements Document Like Lower Speck?</a>